JL-ghcoder/JL-ghcoder/README.md

 ## 📇 Qualifications
 * Certificate in Quantitative Finance, CQF Institute
 * Ph.D. in Finance, University of Tasmania
-* Master of Finance in Business Research, University of Tasmania
+* M.Fin. in Business Research, University of Tasmania
-* Bachelor of Management in Accounting, Nanjing University of Finance and Economics
+* B.A. in Accounting, Nanjing University of Finance and Economics

 ## ⚡ Technologies
 **Talk to me about:**